Beta-Thalassemia Major

 Is Beta-thalassemia major inherited?

-Yes, it is an autosomal recessive disorder.
+Yes, it is typically inherited from both parents in an autosomal recessive pattern.

-What is the treatment for Beta-thalassemia major?
+What are the treatment options for Beta-thalassemia major?

 Can Beta-thalassemia major be cured?